 More than 70,000 people are directly employed by NHS Wales - making the health service Wales' largest employer.
 The health service offers over 200 career opportunities: everything from pharmacists to paramedics, gynaecologists to clinical engineers, and radiographers to midwives.

-The Welsh Government invests £6bn a year, or 40 per cent of its budget – the largest single budget – in health and social services.
+We invest £6bn a year, or 40 per cent of its budget – the largest single budget – in health and social services.
 Much of this is directly allocated to the Local Health Boards and Trusts.

 NHS Wales website - Health in Wales